C3PablO/pablo-romero-jaren-site/_posts/es/personal_art_projects.md

 ---
 title: "Personal artistic projects"
-description: "As a passionate illustrator I alaway find a excuse to do my thing"
+description: "As a passionate illustrator I alaway find a excuse to do my thing."
 date: '2021-04-08'
 modified_date: '2021-04-08'
 background: '#F9F6E7'